re-framejs/re-framejs/docs/Talking-To-Servers.md

   2. Notice that the GET callbacks issue a further `dispatch`.
-Such callbacks should never attempt to close over `db` themselves, or make any changes to it because, by the time these callbacks happen, the value in `app-db` may have changed.
+Such callbacks should never attempt to close over `db` themselves, or make any changes to it because, by the time these callbacks happen, the value in `appDb` may have changed.
 Whereas, if they `dispatch`, then the event handlers looking after the event they dispatch will be given the latest copy of the db.
-  3. event handlers registered using `reg-event-db` must return a new value for `app-db`.
+  3. event handlers registered using `regEventDb` must return a new value for `appDb`.
 In our case, we set a flag which will presumably cause a "Loading ..."
    UI to show.

 ### Successful GET